opaliss/opalissan/_pages/about.md

 Upcoming Events
 ======
-**Aug 1-9, 2024** I am looking forward to attending the [15th International Symposium for Space Simulations (ISSS-15) and the 16th International Workshop on the Interrelationship between Plasma Experiments in the Laboratory and in Space (IPELS-16)](https://plan.events.mpg.de/event/152/) hosted by the Max Planck Institute for Plasma Physics (IPP) in Garching near Munich, Germany.
+**Aug 1-9, 2024** I am looking forward to attending the [15th International Symposium for Space Simulations (ISSS-15) and the 16th International Workshop on the Interrelationship between Plasma Experiments in the Laboratory and in Space (IPELS-16)](https://plan.events.mpg.de/event/152/) hosted by the Max Planck Institute for Plasma Physics (IPP) in Garching, Germany.
 I will be presenting about my latest work with LANL (T5) on developing kinetic solvers via velocity spectral methods.

 **Aug 11-16, 2024** I am excited to attend the [Solar Heliospheric and INterplanetary Environment (SHINE)](https://helioshine.org/) workshop in Juneau, Alaska.
-I will be presenting my latest work on kinetic-fluid simulation coupling using the spectral plasma solver.
-Feel free to reach out if you are planning to attend the conference and want to chat.
+I will be presenting my latest work on the spectral plasma solver.
+Feel free to reach out if you are planning to attend the conference and want to chat!

 **Sept 9-13, 2024** I will be attending the [Model Reduction and Surrogate Modeling (MORE)](https://more2024.sciencesconf.org/) conference which will be held at my home university--University of California San Diego.

 Recent News
 ======